lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To change view or change your printer settings :menuselection:`File --> Printer settings`.
 To view your word count of how many words are currently in the document is with nothing selected at the bottom of the LibreOffice writer window.
 If you select text with the mouse you can also see the word count of selection from the same spot.
 The word count is also shown on the very bottom of the window.
 To bring up a popup window with your wordcount :menuselection:`Tools --> Word Count`.

-To insert special symbols or characters press the button with the Ω symbol or from the menu :menuselection:`Insert --> Special character`.
+To insert special symbols or characters press the button with the :guilabel:`Ω` symbol or from the menu :menuselection:`Insert --> Special character`.
+If you use a symbol a lot you can quickly select it by pressing the downward pointing arrow next to the :guilabel:`Ω` button.
 To insert a page break press :kbd:`control + enter` or from the menu :menuselection:`Insert --> Page Break`.

 .. image:: specialcharacters.png